faodel/TRANSFERRED_TO_SANDIALABS/README.md

-# TRANSFERRED_TO_SANDIALABS
+# Faodel has Moved!

-Faodel has been moved to SandiaLabs
+The Faodel project has moved to https://github.com/SandiaLabs/faodel

+For questions, please contact Craig Ulmer: cdulmer@sandia.gov